 Here at South Dorset Pest Control, we understand the concern of wasp infestation in your home.
 Dealing with wasp nests can be dangerous as they can sting multiple times, unlike bees who only sting once.
 That’s why we advise you to call the professionals here and see exactly what we can do for you.
-With a qualified and experienced team who are available 24 hours a day, 7 days a week; we pride ourselves on providing our clients with the best customer service, our professionalism and our experience and knowledge.
+With a qualified and experienced team based in Weymouth and Dorchester, who are available 24 hours a day, 7 days a week across Dorset; we pride ourselves on providing our clients with the best customer service, our professionalism and our experience and knowledge.

 Wasp Nest Removal

 Before you attempt to get rid of the wasp nest in your home yourself, take into account that they will instinctively attack anyone that ventures too near to their nest.
 Here at South Dorset Pest Control we can get rid of any wasp nests you may have no matter how small or large they may be.

 When they feel as though danger is appearing in their habitat they start appearing in yours.

 Removing a wasp nest can be very dangerous.
 Wasps inside the nest are more likely to feel threatened and then become aggressive.
 This could result in them stinging you in order to protect their nest and young.

 - At South Dorset Pest Control we offer a complete professional wasp control solution.